-- Personnel The Commercial department staff consists of the Manager, Assistant Manager, Training Facilitator, eight (8) Appraisers and one Administrative Specialist. - Data A common set of data characteristics for each commercial property in El Paso County is collected in the field and data entered to the computer.
+- Personnel The Commercial department staff consists of the Manager, Assistant Manager, Training Facilitator, eight (8) Appraisers and one (1) Administrative Specialist. - Data A common set of data characteristics for each commercial property in El Paso County is collected in the field and data entered to the computer.

-The improved real property appraisal responsibilities are categorized according to major property types of multi-family or apartment, office, retail, warehouse, light industrial and special use (i.e., hotels, hospitals, and nursing homes).
+The improved real property appraisal responsibilities are categorized according to major property types of apartments, office, retail, warehouse, light industrial and special use (i.e., hotels, hospitals, and nursing homes).
 The commercial appraisal staff is multi-task oriented as certain appraisers have multiple responsibilities including valuation of improved commercial property types and land valuation.
 Model building and testing is the responsibility of the commercial appraisal staff and/or the compliance appraisal staff.
-Commercial appraisal staff are responsible for analyzing apartment complexes.
 The Commercial Manager and Compliance Manager are supervised by the Director of Appraisal Services.